 - Next, you need to measure the transmission fluid level.

 - Warm up the car by letting it idle in Park for 10 to 15 minutes.
 Now recheck the transmission fluid level.
 If the level is low, add more fluid.
-If it is above the high mark, you need to remove some fluid.
+You need to remove some fluid if it is above the high mark.
 A transmission should not be overfilled with fluid.

 “Our test data show some additives can provide a brief improvement in, for example, anti-shudder durability, but it’s short-lived, and performance quickly drops below industry standards,” said Matt Erickson, AMSOIL Product Manager, Passenger Car.5

-If your transmission has started to slip, delay shifting, bang into gear, shutter, or leak oil, Lucas Transmission Fix may be worth trying.
+Lucas Transmission Fix may be worth trying if your transmission has started to slip, delay shifting, bang into gear, shutter, or leak oil.
 Lucas additive is not going to fix every possible problem out there.